plant-microct-tools/leaf-traits-microct/README.md

 - Uses the ImageJ slice indexing as an input.
 Avoids having to substract one to all your slice numbers.
 I generate my labelled stack of training and testing slices using [this ImageJ macro](https://github.com/gtrancourt/imagej_macros/blob/master/macros/Batch%20slice%20labelled%20with%20epidermis%20over%20multiple%20RoiSets.ijm).
 - I've removed the computation of the performance metric, beside mentionning the accuracy of the model.
 Performance metric could be computed later using the saved random forest model (in the `joblib` format).

-#### Leaf traits analysis code
+#### Post-processing and leaf traits analysis code
-This analysis was a work in progress in the previous versions of the code.
+I am not using the post-processing that was in the previous code as it didn't improve my own scans.
+Rather, I select the specific tissues (e.g. veins, epidermis) find the largest structures and paste those structures on a binary image of the combined gridrec and phase contrast images.
+The leaf trait analysis was still under development in the previous versions of the code.
 I have written it from scratch based on my needs.
-It now computes the following and export the data as a CSV file.
+It now computes the traits below and exports the data to a CSV file.

 - Thicknesses: Leaf, Epidermis (adaxial and abaxial separately), Mesophyll (everything but the epidermis)
 - Volumes: Leaf, Mesophyll (everything but the epidermis), Vein, Mesophyll cells, Airspace, Epidermis (adaxial and abaxial separately)